Northwest Boise: A Neighborhood Guide

 Northwest Boise is known for mature landscaping and tree-lined streets, with development spanning several decades:

-- Older, more historic pockets: Resembling the North End, featuring large lots and classic homes from the early 1900s to mid-century.
+- Older, historic pockets: Resembling the North End, featuring large lots and classic homes from the early 1900s to mid-century.

-Affordability & Real Estate Trends
+Real Estate Trends & Affordability

-Generally speaking, Northwest Boise offers more affordability than the North End or Southeast Boise, while being more expensive than the Bench or West Boise.
+Generally speaking, Northwest Boise offers more affordability than the North End or Southeast Boise while being more expensive than the Bench or West Boise.
 Buyers often find they get more space and amenities for their dollar in this area.

 Traffic & Commute Considerations

-State Street is the main artery for residents commuting into downtown, and congestion during peak hours can be frustrating.
+The biggest drawback?
+Traffic on State Street.
+It’s the main artery for residents commuting into downtown, and congestion during peak hours can be frustrating.
 However, longtime locals have learned the best backroads and side routes to navigate the area efficiently.

 Best Neighborhoods in Northwest Boise